Eye Health Central

 Polarised Night Driving Glasses

 Polarised night driving glasses are not the same thing as polarised sunglasses.
 When people refer to night driving glasses, they are usually talking about yellow polarised lenses.
 They might be of help in tolerating headlight glare, but it's unlikely that they will improve a driver's vision in the dark.
-Research by Consumer Reports found little evidence that these glasses improve nighttime vision.
+Research by Consumer Reports found little evidence that these glasses improve night time vision.

 Factors to Consider When Buying Polarised Sunglasses